Yoho National Park: History

 Yoho National Park is in the traditional territories of the Secwepemc and Ktunaxa First Nations.
 Before the establishment of the park, the Ktunaxa primarily used the area—specifically, Kicking Horse Pass—to cross the Rockies in order to access bison hunting grounds on the eastern side of the mountains.

-The park was created following a trip by Prime Minister John A. Macdonald and his wife Agnes through the Rockies on the newly completed Canadian Pacific Railway, Canada's first transcontinental.
+The park was created following a trip by Prime Minister John A. Macdonald and his wife Agnes through the Rockies on the newly completed Canadian Pacific Railway, Canada's first transcontinental railroad.
 On October 10, 1886, two new national parks (then simply referred to as "reserves") were created, the second and third in Canada (Banff Reserve being the first).
 The new parks were Glacier Reserve, the predecessor to Glacier National Park of Canada, and Mount Stephen Reserve, the predecessor of Yoho National Park.

 The area of the new reserve was 256 sqmi in the area around Mount Stephen, and was considerably smaller than the later park.
 The centerpiece of the park was the Mount Stephen House in Field, British Columbia, a popular stopover on the newly constructed Canadian Pacific Railway.

 At this time, many of the mountain areas beyond the Canadian Pacific corridor were completely unexplored by non-native peoples, Emerald Lake having only been discovered by non-natives in 1882.
-In 1896, German explorer and mountaineer Jean Habel would lead an expedition up the valley of the North Fork of the Wapta River (later renamed the Yoho River) and was awestruck by the sight of Takakkaw Falls and other natural wonders of the valley.
+In 1896, German explorer and mountaineer Jean Habel led an expedition up the valley of the North Fork of the Wapta River (later renamed the Yoho River) and was awestruck by the sight of Takakkaw Falls and other natural wonders of the valley.
 Habel presented his findings to the Appalachian Mountain Club in 1898 and news about the beauty of the area spread rapidly.
 By 1901, the Canadian Pacific Railway was running magazine advertisements for the recently rechristened Yoho Valley, billing the area as "greater than Yosemite" and offering visitors day trips from Mount Stephen House into the valley, led by experienced Swiss mountain guides.